How do we build bravery in our kids when the big scary monsters aren’t just under the bed?

 I don’t have expert advice to offer, but I do have encouragement.

 The only thing we needed in the midst of the terrifying (and we’ve had many more experiences than Jon breaking his arm) is that God can be trusted and He is with us.

 This year, may we not forget He is Emmanuel: God with us, even as the songs fade back into the season of Christmas that tell us this.

 May we know as we look back at all He has done that He can be trusted and He holds every moment.

 I pray that as you read this, you’re able to sense His presence and remember that He is trustworthy with anything that comes our way in 2022 and always.

-Shannon Ashley lives in the blue ridge mountain region of Virginia with her husband, three children and goldador.
+Shannon lives in the blue ridge mountain region of Virginia with her husband, three children and goldador.
 She is a trauma-informed Counselor with a Masters in Marriage and Family Counseling.
 She is currently homeschooling her three kids and working remotely from home.
-Her husband has served as a Pastor for the past 12 years and together they have counseled and cared for families throughout several challenges and life experiences.
+Her husband served as a Pastor for 12 years and together they have counseled and cared for families throughout several challenges and life experiences.
 Shannon enjoys supporting and encouraging women to love the Lord and others while first knowing they themselves are lavishly loved by the Lord.
-Her favorite phrase and encouragement is to "Be loved, Beloved" because, after all, it is our name.
+Her favorite phrase and encouragement is to “Be loved, Beloved” because, after all, it is our name.
 Her favorite verses are Psalm 23:5-6 and Galatians 2.